Apple Music library missing? Check your iCloud Music settings

 - Click the Update iCloud Music Library option and it will start refreshing the entire library on your device and may help you restore the missing playlists.

-How do I get my old music back on Apple music?
+Can I get my old playlist back on Apple music?

 How do I recover a deleted playlist?